-§ 12 Assessment of examinations, grades and their weighting, publication of examination results
+§ 11 Assessment of examinations, grades and their weighting, publication of examination results

-(1) Grades for individual examinations are determined by the relevant examiner.
-The following grades are used:
+(1) Grades for individual examinations are awarded by the relevant examiners.
+The following grades are to be used:

-0

-1 = very good = excellent performance;

-2 = good = performance that is considerably above average;

-3 = satisfactory = average performance;

-4 = sufficient = performance that despite some problems still meets requirements;

-5 = insufficient = performance with significant problems that does not meet require-
+1 = very good = excellent performance; 2 = good performance that is considerably above average; 3 = satisfactory = average performance; 4 = sufficient performance that still meets requirements despite some deficits; 5 = insufficient performance with significant deficits that does not meet requirements.

-ments.

-Differentiated assessment means that some grades may be increased or decreased by 0.3 points; grade 0.7, 4.3, 4.7 and 5.3 are excluded from this rule.
+For a more differentiated assessment, individual grades may be increased or decreased by 0.3 points; however, the values 0.7, 4.3, 4.7 and 5.3 cannot be awarded.
 Individual examinations are simply graded as "passed" or "not passed" (ungraded examination) where indicated in the module description.
 Ungraded examinations that receive a "passed" mark are not included in the calculation of the final grade for the module; "not passed" ungraded examinations are included and treated as having a grade of "insufficient" (5.0).

 (2) Module grades may be derived according to the module description from the weighted average of examination grades in the module.
 Only the first decimal place behind the decimal point is considered, all other decimal places are ignored without rounding.
-Average module grades up to and including 1.5 = very good, from 1.6 up to and including 2.5 = good, from 2.6 up to and including 3.5 = satisfactory, from 3.6 up to and including 4.0 = sufficient, 4.1 and higher = insufficient.
+Average module grades

+up to and including 1.5 = very good,

+from 1.6 up to and including 2.5 = good,

+from 2.6 up to and including 3.5 = satisfactory,

+from 3.6 up to and including 4.0 = sufficient,

+4.1 and higher = insufficient.